DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 stone you want your walls made out of.
 Or you can specify that all buildingplan-managed chairs and tables must be of Masterful quality.
 The current filter settings are saved with planned buildings when the ``#build`` blueprint is run.
-This means you can set the filters the way you want for one blueprint, run the blueprint, and then freely change the filters again for the next blueprint, even if the first set of buildings haven't been built yet.
+You can set the filters the way you want for one blueprint, run the blueprint, and then freely change the filters again for the next blueprint, even if the first set of buildings haven't been built yet.

 Note that buildings are still constructed immediately if you already have the materials.
 However, with buildingplan you now have the freedom to apply